 What We Do

-Governor Abercrombie’s New Day vision comprises three main focus areas, one of which is Transforming Government.
-Under the auspices of the Governor’s vision, the Office of Information Management and Technology (OIMT) is leading the business and technology transformation for the State of Hawai‘i.
-Under the leadership of Chief Information Officer Sanjeev “Sonny” Bhagowalia, OIMT, in consultation with state agencies, and after a thorough review of national best practices and lessons learned, developed the Business and Information Technology/Information Resource Management Transformation Plan (Transformation Plan) to guide the work of the state toward achieving the New Day vision.
+The Office of Information Management & Technology (OIMT) is leading the business and technology transformation for the State of Hawaii.
+Under the leadership of the Chief Information Officer,OIMT– in consultation with state agencies and after a thorough review of national best practices and lessons learned – developed the Business & Information Technology/Information Resource Management (IT/IRM) Transformation Plan to guide the work of the state toward achieving this vision.

-OIMT has adopted a framework that will enable the State to translate strategic objectives into actionable projects that will deliver value to the people of Hawai‘i.
-Guided by the New Day vision, and aligned to the State Strategic Planning Framework now in development jointly by OIMT and the Office of Planning, the Transformation Plan will be implemented by four distinct elements:
+OIMT has adopted a framework that will enable the state to translate strategic objectives into actionable projects that will deliver value to the people of Hawaii.
+Aligned to the State Strategic Planning F ramework being developed jointly by OIMT and the Office of Planning, the Transformation Plan will be implemented by four distinct elements:

-- The Business and IT/IRM Strategic Plan, which established the goals, objectives, and performance metrics for the transformation from both a business and a technology perspective;
+- Business & IT/IRM Strategic Plan, which established the goals, objectives, and performance metrics for the transformation from both a business and a technology perspective.

-- Business and IT/IRM Projects, which is where plans turn into reality, investments are made, systems and infrastructure are designed, developed, and deployed, and new approaches and technology replace old.
+- Business & IT/IRM Projects, which is where plans turn into reality, investments are made, systems and infrastructure are designed, developed and deployed, and new approaches and technology replace old.

 - Management Oversight/Governance, which continually monitors the cost, schedule, risk, performance, scope, and strategic alignment of the transformation activities to ensure that the highest priorities are met with the highest quality solutions.

-- Operationalize the New Day vision into an actionable, measurable plan;
+- Operationalize the state’s vision into an actionable, measurable plan

 - Unify the diverse departmental approaches into one cohesive, statewide, long-range vision and framework;